-We’ve all seen the alarmingly regular stories about big multinational companies falling victim to cyber-attacks.
-With that in mind, you’d be forgiven for thinking cyber criminals are only interested in the big boys.
+We’ve all seen the alarmingly regular stories about large multinational companies falling victim to cyber-attacks.
+That suggests the answer to 'Who needs cyber insurance?' is: only the big boys.

-Well, are they?
-As a small-business owner can you simply sit back and relax?
+But hang on a mo, is that really true?
+As a small-business owner, can you simply sit back and relax?
 Is cyber security someone else's problem?

 Cyber insurance and small business